 Losing his youthful soprano voice, at the age of fifteen Lymon's career was in decline.
 After the initial success of the first two records sales had slipped with each release.
 "Goody, Goody" was the last record by Lymon or the Teenagers to have any significant sales.

 Lymon had experimented with drugs since 1958.
-He entered a drug rehabilitation program in Manhattan 1961, and only remained clean for a few years.
 On June 21, 1966 he was arrested on a heroin charge.
 Lymon entered the army in lieu of a jail sentence but, received a less then honorable discharge a short time later.
 He moved to Fort Gordon, Georgia where he married a local school teacher Emira Eagle and stayed in the Augusta area appearing at a local lounge.
 In mid-February he told his wife he had a weekend job in New York.
 On February 27, 1968 he died in the same house he had grown up in with an empty syringe by his side.